Our Dynamic Analysis work has been published!

 I consider myself an amateur pizza maker, although this web link needs to be updated with more content.
 The art of pizza

-I enjoy playing the guitar, typically acoustic songs or alternative rock
+I enjoy playing the guitar, typically acoustic songs or alternative rock.
+Some favorite bands are:

 Non-Academic Publications 2014, February 4.
 On Increasing Enrollment of Computer Science Courses.
 Tufts Daily.